galenlim/hackthebox-htb-writeups/sauna.md

   DefaultPassword               :  Moneymakestheworldgoround!
   ```

-If you do not want to use winPEAS, you can also find it through a [manual enumeration process](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Windows%20-%20Privilege%20Escalation.md).
+You can also find the autologon credentials through a [manual enumeration process](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Windows%20-%20Privilege%20Escalation.md).

 * Autologon information is stored in the HKLM [registry hive](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry-hives).
 A hive includes a logical group of keys, subkeys, and values.
 * To retrieve the information, we can use **reg** - [a console registry tool](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/reg-query).